 Artist Anuragk Gupta

-Anuragk Gupta is an Indian painter, Sculptor and visual thinker whose works explore consciousness, memory, and the inner movement of experience.
+Anuragk Gupta is an Indian painter and visual thinker whose works explore consciousness, memory, and the inner movement of experience.
 His paintings emerge from contemplative observation rather than narrative depiction, often using spirals, layered colour fields, and symbolic forms to represent states of awareness.

 With a professional background in human resource leadership and social development, his artistic practice grew alongside a lifelong engagement with philosophy, psychology, and Indian spiritual traditions.
 Over time the studio became not only a place of production but a place of inquiry — where painting functions as a process of perception.